ivy123jyw/term-frequency/README.md

 # term-frequency
-Steps to run from the command line
+Steps to run from the command line:

-1.javac count.java
+1. javac count.java

-2.java count pride-and-prejudice.txt
+2. java count pride-and-prejudice.txt

 The results show as:

-1.the article
+1. the article

-2.stop words
+2. stop words

-3.words frequencies
+3. words frequencies